 A gentle introduction to dinosaurs can be achieved by listening to dinosaur songs.
-It’s a very popular topic and there are many variations out there.
-We searched YouTube and found some impressive dinosaur animations too.
+It’s a very popular topic and there are many musical variations out there.
+We searched YouTube and found some impressive dinosaur animations, too.

 Our favourite song is Dinosaur Roar by Justine Clarke.
-It made our top wildlife song list.
-You can watch it here.
+It also made our top wildlife song list.

 2. Watch dinosaur movies